kms15/cubedistance/README.md

 resources available on this hardware.
 Note that the single threaded result is actually slower than we saw previously on the laptop, reflecting a lower boost clock speed on the server CPU.
-The CPU results with the default batch size appear to be limited by resource contention by the many cores; setting the batch size to a larger value (using -b) appears to relieve this contention leading to better performance.
+The CPU results with the default batch size appear to be limited by resource contention between the many cores; setting the batch size to a larger value (using -b) appears to relieve this contention leading to better performance.
 (Increasing the batch size did not improve performance on the laptop, results not shown).
-The single consumer-grade GPU is able to outperform the much more expensive server CPUs, even at double precision.
+Note that the single consumer-grade GPU is able to outperform the much more expensive server CPUs, even at double precision.
 Further performance increases should be possible by taking advantage of the multiple GPUs in this machine.

 The fine print: These tests were run with a minimal amount of rigor, and thus the results should be viewed as informal; the reader should run benchmarks